Dantalian5/audiophile-ecommerce-website/backend/README.md

     <img src="../images/icon.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">Audiophile</h3>
+<h3 align="center">Audiophile | API</h3>

   <p align="center">
-This is the frontend of the Audiophile eCommerce project, built to provide a smooth and responsive user experience for browsing and purchasing high-quality audio equipment.
+ This is the backend of the Audiophile eCommerce project, providing a RESTful API for managing products, cart validation, and checkout processes.
 <br />
 <a href="https://github.com/Dantalian5/audiophile-ecommerce-website"><strong>Explore the docs »</strong></a>
 <br />